 What Happens to Bullies?

 Sooner or later, bullies end up in trouble.
-Since they are bullies, they have a lot of negative energy, which also affects their friendships.
+Since they are bullies, they have a lot of negative energy, affecting their friendships.
 Their friends, usually other mean kids, end up leaving them.
-They lose their power over others and their friends move on to better lives and other things.
+They lose their power over others and their friends move on to better lives.

 Everyone’s behavior is their own choice.
 However, bullies or mean girls justify their behavior by blaming it on others.
 A bully may say they called you names because you didn’t give them your lunch.
 Or hit you because you didn’t finish their assignment.
 According to them, being an easy target is your fault—a classic case of gaslighting.